Retail SDK overview

 Adding new projects

-It's easy to adding new projects to the Retail SDK’s build system.
+It's easy to add new projects to the Retail SDK’s build system.
 You can either clone one of the many existing projects or start a new project.
 You just have to make some adjustments in a text editor, as shown in the following illustration.
 The relative path of the Import elements should be adjusted, and the AssemblyName element should use the predefined AssemblyNamePrefix property.
 These adjustments are required in order to get versioning, code signing, uniform assembly naming, automatic dropping to the References folder, and other tasks for free.

 Changing the build order or adding to the build

 The whole directory tree of the Retail SDK is built with the help of MSBuild traversal files (dirs.proj files).
 The following illustration shows the main traversal file of the Retail SDK.
 Similar files might also exist in subdirectories.
 Notice that Visual Studio solution files (.sln files) are very similar to traversal files.
 Both “direct” the MSBuild engine to process other build scripts.
 After new code is added, most of it should be located in a new folder (for details, see "Best practices of code implementation"), and you must add it to the traversal structure by adding to one or multiple dirs.proj files.
 The Extensions folder appears highlighted on line 10 in the previous illustration.
 The quickest way to get started with a new dirs.proj file is to copy an existing file, correct the paths in the Import elements, and update the ProjectFiles elements in the ItemGroup element.